It’s almost the end of the school year! Raise your hand if you’re ready to wrap things up and head off for summer vacation!

 Busy students are happy students.
 No doubt, happy students make for happy teachers!

-1. END OF THE SCHOOL YEAR MEMORY BOOK
+1. END-OF-THE-YEAR MEMORY BOOK

-Are you looking for an end of the year project that doubles as a keepsake for your students?
+Are you looking for an end-of-the-year project that doubles as a keepsake for your students?

 This fun project is always a hit with my students because it’s a chance to reflect on all of the fun they’ve had throughout the school year.

-Bonus – their answers give me a lot of insight about what made their year special. 🙂
+Bonus: their answers give me a lot of insight about what made their year special. 🙂

 Have students both distance learning and in person?
+No worries!

-Take a peek at these videos to see what you’ll find in the print and digital versions!
+👉Take a peek at these videos to see what you’ll find in the print and digital versions!

 2. WRITE LETTERS TO NEXT YEAR’S STUDENTS